WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly_Meetings.md

 #### What did you achieve?

 * Wrote a draft method of our registered report.
+  * KW: Looks great!
+Thank you!
 * uploading my self-introduction
+  * KW: I'm so sorry I'm so slow on getting this merged :sob:

 #### What did you struggle with?

-* I am trying to study how to culculate the PGRS,and try to write down the method
+* I am trying to study how to culculate the PGRS, and try to write down the method

 #### What would you like to work on next week?

 * major modify the introduction and method of our registered report
-* read more researches about the relationship between gene,brain and behaviour
+* read more researches about the relationship between gene, brain and behaviour
-* learn for anaysising the correlation between PGRS and brain data using python
+* learn for analysising the correlation between PGRS and brain data using python
 * learn for python and try to program mediation model using python or R

+KW: These all sound great!

 #### Where do you need help from Kirstie?